emmadedayo/gitstart/README.md

 ### Access Docker Endpoint

-- Access the application at: http://localhost:8081
+- Access the application at: http://localhost:8080

 ## Testing Documentation

 ### Configure Test Environment

-1. Update `.env` for the test environment with your local Postgres database details.
+1. Update `.env` for the test environment with your local PostgreSQL database details.
 2. Create and configure the test database:

 ```sh